advnpzn/advnpzn.github.io/content/posts/i-like-zstd/index.md

 ---
-title: 'using zstd for the first time'
+title: 'zstd is cool'
 date: 2024-11-26T21:50:00+05:30
 summary: I came to know about zstd today and I already like it personally.
-I'm never looking back.
 author: "advnpzn"
 draft: false
 toc: true